PatonaIM/teamified-accounts/docs/ORGANIZATION_MANAGEMENT_AND_ROLE_SYSTEM.md

 ### Token Refresh

-Access tokens expire.
+Access tokens expire after 15 minutes.
 Use the refresh endpoint to obtain new tokens:

 ```http
 POST /v1/auth/refresh